European Arrest Warrant: Background

 Measures which sought to harmonise extradition rules across EU member states date from the mid-1990s when the EU instituted two treaties under the Maastricht Treaty which sought to streamline existing extradition procedures under the European Convention on Extradition.
 In 1999, the European Council further proposed to abolish formal extradition procedures for sentenced persons.
-In 2001, the Chairman of the European Parliament's Committee on Citizens’ Rights and Freedoms, Justice and Home Affairs - MEP Graham Watson - piloted through Parliament an Own-Initiative Report calling for the creation of a European Arrest Warrant and proposing the structure and content of legislation to achieve it.
+In 2001, the Chairman of the European Parliament's Committee on Citizens’ Rights and Freedoms, Justice and Home Affairs – MEP Graham Watson – piloted through Parliament an Own-Initiative Report calling for the creation of a European Arrest Warrant and proposing the structure and content of legislation to achieve it.
 The Report was adopted by Parliament on 5 September.
 Watson's initiative was welcomed by the EU's Justice and Home Affairs Commissioner, Antonio Vitorino.
 Its timing was propitious, since only six days later, in the immediate aftermath of the September 11 attacks in the United States, these far-reaching proposals were taken up by the European Commission, which made a formal legislative proposal to Council and Parliament.
-While originally proposed as an anti-terrorist measure the European Arrest Warrant soon became applicable to a wide range of ordinary crimes.
 The political decision to adopt the EAW legislation was made at the Laeken European Council in December 2001, the text being finally agreed in June of the following year.

 The European Arrest Warrant was established by an EU framework decision in 2002.
 Framework decisions were legal instruments of the third pillar of the European Community akin to directives and only take effect when implemented by EU member states by transposing them into their domestic law.
 The European Arrest Warrant replaced the 1957 European Convention on Extradition (ECE) which had previously governed extraditions between most member states, and various legal instruments which had been adopted to streamline the process of extradition under the ECE such as the 1989 agreement on the simplification of the transmission requests for extradition, the 1995 Convention on simplified extradition procedure, the 1996 Convention on extradition between Member States, and the provisions of the Schengen Agreement regarding extradition.

 The EAW Framework Decision came into force on 1 January 2004 in eight member states, namely Belgium, Denmark, Finland, Ireland, Portugal, Spain, Sweden, and the United Kingdom.
 By 1 November 2004, all member states had implemented the legislation except Italy, which did so on 22 April 2005.
 Bulgaria and Romania implemented the Decision on their accession in 2007.
 When the UK exercised its opt-out from the area of freedom, security and justice in 2014, its request to continue participating in the EAW was approved.